 Regeneration of lubrication oil

-The technology behind circular use of oil is known as Double Separation Technology (DST).
-Through DST we have proven time and time again to be able to remove over 99% of the total contaminants in oil which has reached the end of its useful lifespan.
+The technology that can enable a circular use of oil is known as Double Separation Technology (DST).
+Through DST we have proven time and time again to be able to remove over 99% of the total contaminants.
+And this is in oil which is considered to have reached the end of its useful lifespan.

-The oil, once cleaned through DST, can then have it’s additives replicated due to our partnerships with leading lubricant manufacturers and sent back to those who need it.
+The oil, once treated with DST, can then have it’s additives replenished and the oil can be reused for its original purpose.
 Indefinitely, we’ve had oils go through the process dozens of times with more than satisfactory results for our clients.

 This isn’t oil recycling, it’s oil regeneration.
 The DST process removes 94%+ of contaminants in the oil, even removing harsh oxides that result from catalytic action in the oil and the effects of heat and pressure over time.